sigasi/sigasi_insights/manual/tools.md

 You can test your tool configuration with the **Run** button.

-The following example screenshot shows how to set up configuration to run a `simulate.sh` script from within Sigasi Pro.
+The following example screenshot shows how to set up configuration to run a `simulate.sh` script from within Sigasi Studio.

 ![](images/tutorialconfiguration.png)